-For criminal organizations, spyware is a useful tool to collect financial information such as online banking accounts and passwords, or credit card information.
+What can spyware do?
+Criminal organizations use spyware to collect financial information such as online banking accounts and passwords or credit card data.
 Advertisers use it to figure out your online habits and serve you more relevant ads.
 Governments use it to collect as much information as possible on you.
 When they do that, it is often called “govware” or “policeware”.

 Spyware takes on many different shapes and serves many different purposes.
 Among them, spyware can:

 Record your keystrokes: Called keyloggers, this kind of spyware spies on everything you type and is used to collect credit card numbers, usernames and passwords, and other communications.